mahendrabhandarkar/agent/README.md

 5. Dense -- Layer of neural network (no action needed)
 6. Inference Model on new images, allowing it to classify or detect objects based on learned features without further adjustment of weights.

 How to install and configure hashicorp consul on windows?
-How to use consul with spring boot for discovery and config server?
+Url: http://localhost:8600/ How to use consul with spring boot for discovery and config server?
 Alternative of Spring boot API gateway ex: Kong Gateway ?
 How to use gRPC with Spring Boot?